 Trails & Park Grounds

 The trail begins near the kiosk at the park's entrance.
 From the kiosk, around the trail and back, gives you approximately 1.5 miles of trail.
 The trail is designed for hiking and biking.
-Trails for horseback riding are planned and will be constructed in the future.
+Mountain bikers have built an additional 1 miles of trail and coming in spring of 2020 will be an additional 2 miles of professionally constructed flow trail, thanks to a grant from the Recreational Trails Program.

 Birding expert and columnist of the Winston-Salem Journal, Ron Morris, identified several species of birds while visiting the park.
 Check out the link below to see the list of birds he was able to identify.
 How many can you identify?